 3. The UDM makes a plausibility check whether it is possible to travel from the last known location to the new location within the time when this new registration request occurred.
 If implemented in the HPLMN, then the HPLMN could already deny the authentication request to the AMF with a location mismatch cause value.

-4. The AUSF provides the challenge to the AMF (SEAF), e.g. the AKA' challenge or the 5G Serving Environment Authentication Vector (RAND, AUTN, HXRES*).
+4. The AUSF provides the challenge to the AMF (SEAF), ’.g. the AKA' challenge or the 5G Serving Environment Authentication Vector (RAND, AUTN, HXRES*).

-5. The AUSF will perform normal primary Authentication procedure (e.g. 5G AKA or EAP-AKA') of the UE
+5. The AUSF will perform normal primary Authentication procedure (e.g. 5G AK’ or EAP-AKA') of the UE

 6. Once the authentication is successful, the UE and the AUSF derive in the KSEAF but with different PLMN IDs as input to the KDF, resulting in two different keys in the UE and in the AUSF i.e. KSEAF1 and KSEAF2.